Arthur Lapworth

 Arthur Lapworth FRS (10 October 1872 – 5 April 1941) was a Scottish chemist.
 He studied the mechanisms and kinetics of organic reactions.
 His most cited work was on the bromination of acetone published in 1904.
 He served as a professor of inorganic and physical chemistry at the University of Manchester.

 Life and work

-Lapworth was born in Galashiels, Scotland, the son of geologist Charles Lapworth and professor at Mason College, Birmingham.
+Lapworth was born in Galashiels, Scotland, the son of geologist Charles Lapworth, a professor at Mason College, Birmingham.
 He educated at St Andrew's and King Edward VI Five Ways School, Birmingham.
 He then graduated in chemistry from Mason College (later Birmingham University).
 From 1893 to 1895 he worked on a scholarship at the Central Technical College City and Guilds of London Institute on the chemistry of camphor and camphene with F. S. Kipping and with H. E. Armstrong on the sulfonation of ethers of b-naphthol.
 He received a DSc for his work on naphthalene.